BitRaidStudios/BitBot/README.md

-#BitBot is a free and open-source Discord bot!
+BitBot is a free and open-source Discord bot

 # Setting it up: